Projects

 ROYAL BC MUSEUM COLLECTIONS AND RESEARCH BUILDING

-Copyright: BC Gov Photos *Cropped to fix*
+Copyright: BC Gov Photos *Cropped to fit*

 SMT Research is proud to support the construction of the Royal BC Museum’s new Collections and Research Building (CRB) in Colwood, BC, with the deployment of our advanced structural monitoring technologies: PMMs and FutureCast Active for conventional roofs.
 Designed to safeguard critical infrastructure during and after construction, our systems provide continuous insight into structural performance, supporting a data-driven approach to construction management and long-term asset stewardship.
 This landmark facility will house and protect British Columbia’s rich cultural and natural history.
 We’re proud that SMT’s technologies are helping to ensure the structure’s integrity both during construction and for decades to come.
 At SMT, we believe real-time structural intelligence leads to safer, smarter infrastructure, and we’re proud to deliver that on one of BC’s most important cultural projects.